 The Community Reinvestment Act of 1977, as amended (which we refer to as the "Community Reinvestment Act"), the Equal Credit Opportunity Act, the Fair Housing Act and other fair lending laws and regulations prohibit discriminatory lending practices by financial institutions.
 The U.S. Department of Justice, federal banking agencies, and other federal agencies are responsible for enforcing these laws and regulations.
 A challenge to an institution's compliance with fair lending laws and regulations could result in a wide variety of sanctions, including damages and civil money penalties, injunctive relief, restrictions on mergers and acquisitions activity, restrictions on expansion, and restrictions on entering new business lines.
-Private material adverse effect on Midland's business, financial condition, results of operations and growth prospects.
+Private parties may also challenge an institution's performance under fair lending laws in private class action litigation.
+Such actions could have a material adverse effect on Midland's business, financial condition, results of operations and growth prospects.